darkharasho/gw2_tools/README.md

 ```

 Persistent data (configurations and builds) will appear under `gw2_tools_bot/data/` after you run the bot locally.

+## Posting game update notes automatically

+Keep your community informed about the latest Guild Wars 2 release notes without copying them manually.
+Moderators can enable automated notifications through the existing `/config` command:

+1. Run `/config` and open the configuration view for your guild.
+2. Use the **Game update notes** dropdown to pick the channel (text or announcement) that should receive patch notifications.
+Choose **Clear** if you want to disable the feature later.
+3. The bot polls the official forum dev tracker every 15 minutes.
+When new "Game Update Notes" posts appear, it sends a rich embed containing the headline, publication timestamp, and a condensed summary, falling back to a generic message if no summary is available.

+When you're developing locally or testing in staging (set the `PRODUCTION` environment variable to `false`), a helper slash command—`/update_notes_force_notification`—is registered to let authorised moderators trigger the most recent notification on demand.
+This is useful for verifying permissions or previewing the embed formatting without waiting for the scheduler.

 ## Managing RSS feed subscriptions